nohat/dimming/docs/current-state/workarounds.md

 #### Professional Installation Concerns

 As noted in community discussions:

 > "I have actually sold a bunch of HA jobs coming up...
-I literally ripped out Lutron homeworks dimmers because I said
-    this was the way better way."
+I literally ripped out Lutron homeworks dimmers because I said this was the way better way."

+And:

 > "I have to do all those conditions and programming to get a dimmer to dim like a normal dimmer? ...
-I'd rather pay
-    someone to put all 40 Lutron dimmers back in before doing that."
+I'd rather pay someone to put all 40 Lutron dimmers back in before doing that."

 This demonstrates the real-world impact on professional adoption and user satisfaction.